Educational Visits Policy 2024.docx

 The Base Contact should make arrangements to be accessible throughout the duration of the visit and be very clear on communication links with the Visit Leader.
 If mobile telephones are to be used, please ensure that there is a good reception and where possible, give landline telephone numbers.

-The Base Contact should have full copies of Educational Visits Planning and Check List and approval; along with risk assessments and specific route maps/ details and the telephone numbers of two designated senior members of staff.
-In addition they should have major emergency contact numbers, parent/ carer’s contact details and LEA to hand.
+The Base Contact should have full copies of the Educational Visits Planning and Check List and approval; along with risk assessments and specific route maps/ details and the telephone numbers of two designated senior members of staff.
+In addition, they should have major emergency contact numbers, parent/ carer’s contact details and LEA to hand.
 See Emergency Planning and Procedures Policy.

 The Base Contact must not be part of Educational visit/activity.
 The Base Contact should have a clearly defined and agreed ‘Visit Closed Policy with the Visit Leader.
 For Duke of Edinburgh Award groups, a ‘Failed to Return